 I am pleased to be the Writing Center Director at SVSU, working with such talented and dedicated tutors!
 I’ve taught freshman composition and general education literature classes at SVSU for over 15 years; during that time, I served for seven years as the Writing Center Coordinator and for two years as the First Year Writing Coordinator.
-My writing center research focuses on tutor training, embedded tutoring, and developing self-efficacy in student writers.
-I currently serve as the Co-Director for the Saginaw Bay Writing Project, and I am a member of the University Writing Committee and First Year Writing Committee.
+My writing center research focuses international student tutoring, embedded tutoring, and community writing centers.
+Chris Giroux, the Assistant Director, and I are proud to be the Co-Directors of the Saginaw Community Writing Center, the first on-site community writing center in the state of Michigan.
+I also serve as the Director for the Saginaw Bay Writing Project, a National Writing Project site designed to create programs to support area K-12 writing teachers.

 My favorite part of the day is anytime I walk out of my office into our writing center filled with students talking, debating, and thinking aloud about their writing—as Beth Boquet says, “It is a cacophony of sound” that I never tire of hearing.